Shortlisted applicants will be invited to submit further information on their plans.

 If you're successful, we're going to contact you with all the information needed to get started.

 Documents required for applying

-For two-stage processes (where we ask for a concept note before a full proposal) we’ll only ask for the full documentation if you’re successful in reaching the second stage.
+For two-stage processes (where we ask for a stage 1 proposal before a full proposal) we’ll only ask for the full documentation if you’re successful in reaching the second stage.

 In the initial stages we will require you to:

 At full proposal we’ll need the following documents: